solarpx/ethers-abirpc/README.md

 ### ABI management

-ABIs inclusion occurs at compile time, and files can be located anywhere within your crate.
-Also, multiple ABIs can be initialized in the same file.
+ABIs inclusion occurs at compile time.
+ABI files can be located anywhere on the system, and multiple ABIs can be initialized within the same `.rs` file.

 ```rust
 use ethers_abirpc::prelude::*;